-Essentially, in a complex world of rising and declining powers, the two nations put aside their trouble history and instead came to appreciate their common goals and interests.
+Essentially, in a complex world of rising and declining powers, the two nations put aside their troubled history and instead came to appreciate their common goals and interests.
 Both nations had both male and female caricatures.
 Great Britain has John Bull and Brittania, while the United States was represented by Uncle Sam and Columbia.
 Images of rapprochement often used these caricatures.

 During the Boxer Uprising in China (1898-1901), the United States and Great Britain were both members of the Eight-Nation Alliance (along with Austria-Hungary, France, Germany, Italy, Japan, and Russia).
-The Allies eventually defeated the Boxers and the Imperial Chinese Army, and then looted Beijing.
+The Allies eventually defeated the Boxers and the Imperial Chinese Army and then looted Beijing.

-The Second Boer War (1899-1902) was a costly victory for the British of Boer forces in South Africa.
-Awareness of the conflict among the people of the Unites States is evidenced in American popular culture.
+The Second Boer War (1899-1902) was a costly victory for the British Boer forces in South Africa.
+Awareness of the conflict among the people of the United States is evidenced in American popular culture.
 A Spanish-American War song, “Good-Bye, Dolly Gray,” was revived and became a much bigger hit than it had been just two years before.
 It was again a hit when it was recorded several times as American boys went off to fight World War I in 1917.